Exporting can improve growth and profit. It is a complex and demanding field. Which may not suit every company.

 Breaking into new markets usually requires considerable funds (air fares, accommodation, advertising, sales promotion, new brochures, training of overseas sales agents etc.).
 Does your company have the financial strength to commit significant funds for the year or two it may take to develop a new overseas market?
 The amount of money required depends on the nature and size of the export company and of the complexity of the markets they wish to enter.
 Markets such as the USA and Japan are generally the most costly.
 It is possible however, if you manage to make the right connections quickly in a market like New Zealand, that the costs of exporting are not significantly greater than for distribution to another Australian state.

 It is essential that you discuss your plans with experts from the appropriate fields.
 Check to see if your company will be eligible for financial assistance under Austrade's Export Market Development Grants scheme (money is reimbursed after marketing costs have been incurred) or for marketing/logistical assistance under the Export Access scheme, which is administered by VECCI and other Chambers of Commerce.
-Discuss your place with the international department of your bank to ensure that all financial aspects are covered and viable.
+Discuss your plans with the international department of your bank to ensure that all financial aspects are covered and viable.
 Gain an understanding of international trade finance - the major banks' publish an excellent range of guides on the subject.

 Discuss costing for export with your accountant and transport/packaging requirements with a customs broker or forwarding agent.VECCI can provide advice on Government assistance schemes as well as conducting overseas market research and business matching.